*** Solo (Pictured Above)

 Clever, playfully convoluted and featuring an endlessly appealing cast, it’s hard to imagine a movie being more fun.
 Jason Bateman and Rachel McAdams play a married couple who get together with friends every week for game night.
 Then then one week his jet-setting brother comes to town and sponsors an epic game night that may or may not involve an actual murder mystery.
 Writer Mark Perez mines the best elements of films like Date Night, After Hours, and David Fincher’s little-seen 1997 thriller The Game, starring Michael Douglas.
 But mostly, co-directors John Francis Daley and Jonathan Goldstein let their stars roll the dice, scampering from scene to scene with frantic enthusiasm.

-**** Keep the Change (Pictured Above)
+**** Tully (Pictured Above)

 Charlize Theron continues to surprise, this time as a late-30's mom, overwhelmed by life, who finds solace in the person of a night nanny played by Mackenzie Davis.
 But because this film is written by Diablo Cody (Juno, Young Adult), you know this ain't no Mary Poppins.

 When director Paige Goldberg Tolmach learned that six of the 49 boys who graduated from her high school class have committed suicide over the past 35 years, she became determined to find out why.
 Her devastating and infuriating documentary, fueled by the filmmaker's personal anguish, gets to the awful truth that involves (inevitably, it seems), pedophilia and the willfull ignorance of those in charge.